cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

             a => b => d => e
             c => b => f

-         The whole suite should look something like this:
+         The whole workflow should look something like this:

          .. code-block:: cylc